Children and Sleep: A Comprehensive Guide To Healthy Development

 - Stage 1: Lightest stage of sleep; you become drowsy and your eyelids begin to close.
 Your heart rate and body temperature drop to prepare for sleep.
 You can easily be awakened from this stage.

-- Stage 2: The first stage of NREM sleep; brain waves called K-complexes and sleep spindles are released to protect you from waking up as well as to process your memories and everything else you experienced during the day.
+- Stage 2: Brain waves called K-complexes and sleep spindles are released to protect you from waking up.
+The brain begins to process your memories and everything else you experienced during the day.

-- Stage 3: This stage is the deepest phase of NREM sleep.
-Your brain release delta or slow waves during this stage.
+- Stage 3: This stage is the deepest stage of sleep.
+Your brain goes through delta or slow waves during this stage, and engages in many important tasks like boosting your immune system, clearing toxins from the brain, consolidating memories, and releasing growth hormones.

-- Stage 4, or REM: REM stands for “Rapid Eye Movement.”
-During this stage, you experience vivid dreams.
+- REM: REM stands for “Rapid Eye Movement.”
+During this stage, you experience vivid dreams, and your brain goes through emotional processing.

-Throughout the night, you cycle through these stages over and over, but with each cycle, you spend more time in stages 2-3 and eventually in Stage 4.
-Newborns ages 0-4 months sleep so much they only spend time in “Quiet Sleep” (NREM sleep) and “Active Sleep” (REM sleep).
-As they get older (around 10-12 weeks), the distinctive brain waves of each sleep stage begin to emerge.
+Throughout the night, you cycle through these stages several times.
+Newborns ages 0-4 months sleep most of the day.
+Their sleep is somewhat different from older children and adults, consisting of “Quiet Sleep” (NREM sleep) and “Active Sleep” (REM sleep).
+As they get older, the distinctive brain waves of each sleep stage begin to emerge.

 - Parents who rock their babies to sleep versus allowing the baby to self-soothe and “put themselves to sleep” had children with more sleep issues, specifically frequent night-waking.